labarqui/galileo/code/c-arduino/lcd/lcd_i2c/README.md

 Steps to install it:

 1. Replace the LiquidCrystal library with the one on libraries/LiquidCrystal, based on [this one](https://bitbucket.org/fmalpartida/new-liquidcrystal/wiki/Home).
+This library is located in
+2. Add the LiquidCrystalI2C library in the custom libraries folder
-2. Open the sketch in arduino and run
+3. Open the sketch in arduino and run